moltrus/openai-api-pricing/README.md

-# Openai API Pricing
+# OpenAI API Pricing

-A simple Python script to track the amount spend based on usage parameters for all OpenAI APIs.
+A simple Python script to track the amount spent based on usage parameters for all OpenAI APIs.

 ## Features

 - **Token-Based Pricing**: Calculates costs based on input and output tokens for models like GPT and others.
-- **Image-Based Pricing**: Computes costs based on the number of images processed using DALL-E models.
+- **Image-Based Pricing**: Computes costs based on the dimensions and number of images generated using DALL-E models.
 - **Time-Based Pricing**: Calculates costs for voice model usage based on minutes.
 - **Image Processing Pricing**: Computes costs for specific image processing models based on image dimensions.